 1) Capture a baseline before any edits

 Google’s GBP Performance area shows how people discover and interact with your profile, including views, searches, and actions like calls and clicks.
 It also supports selecting date ranges, which is essential for before and after comparisons.
-See Understand your Business Profile performance.

 Record these items: